 - Departments and organizations of the government (park rangers and others)

-The Most Common Causes Of Car Accidents In Oakland
+What are the Most Common Causes of Car Accidents in Oakland?

 Car accidents are inordinately common in the Oakland area.
 But, that begs the question: what causes all these accidents?
 Well, generally, the most common causes of car accidents throughout the Oakland area include: